WE ARE GROWING!

 Classes M-F

-First-grade students attend chapel each week and a school-wide chapel each month.
-Bible lessons from Chapel are extended in the classroom.
+Elementary students attend chapel each week and a school-wide chapel each month.
+Bible lessons from Chapel are extended in the classroom with prayer journals.
 Additionally, Bible and character development lessons are taught from the Abeka Curriculum.
 Students attend Physical Education, Art, and Music classes each week.
 Students have outdoor recess daily unless inclement weather causes indoor recess to be scheduled in the gym.
-Our First-grade students attend one field trip yearly to extend learning and foster a sense of giving and serving.
+Our Elementary students attend one field trip yearly to extend learning and foster a sense of giving and serving.